 Yes, it’s a stressful time for everyone and indulgences are totally on the agenda.
 But how about making some steps towards healthier plant-based versions of traditional Christmas recipes?

 Maybe even try a simple vegan Christmas side to share with everyone?111+ Unique Vegan Gift Ideas →

 If you’re a new vegan, we totally get that you might be particularly nervous about this time of year.
-Both Thanksgiving and Christmas often feature dead animals as the centerpiece of the table which can be horrifying.
+Both Thanksgiving and Christmas often feature dead animals as the centerpiece of the table which can be a bummer.